DLXPlugins/photo-block/readme.txt

 * Deprecation notices: Removing most JS deprecation notices.
 * Bug fixes: Removed default fallback image if nothing is set in a query loop.
 * Bug fixes: Image was retrieving new size everytime, causing block to invalidate.
 This should speed things up.
+* Bug fixes: Copying an image from site to site wouldn't invalidate the image, causing the block to think the image was local.

 = 1.6.0 =
 * Released 2025-11-26